Police handcuff fan for protests against Brazilian president

 SAO PAULO (AP) — Brazilian police briefly took a fan into custody after he started chanting in protest of President Jair Bolsonaro during a soccer match.

-The Sao Paulo government confirmed Monday that Rogerio Lemes was handcuffed and taken to a police station during Sunday night’s 1-1 draw between hosts Corinthians and archrival Palmeiras.
+The Sao Paulo government confirmed Monday that Rogerio Lemes Coelho was handcuffed and taken to a police station during Sunday night’s 1-1 draw between host Corinthians and archrival Palmeiras.

-Lemes said he was chanting against Brazil’s right-wing leader, who is a Palmeiras fan, when police arrived.
+Lemes said he was chanting at the Arena Corinthians against Brazil’s right-wing leader, who is a Palmeiras fan, when two police officers arrived.
 The fan was released shortly later with no criminal charges.

+“I was arrested, humiliated and handcuffed,” Lemes said.
+“When I noticed a policeman was giving me a sleeper hold, I fell.
+They handcuffed me and took me to a room.
+They humiliated me.
+I am still in pain.”

+Lemes published pictures of marks left by the handcuffs on his social medial channels.

+In their account to police, officers Pablo Alexandre Pires de Souza and Jaciel Ferreira da Silva said they used “the necessary means” to stop Lemes from starting a fight.

-Sao Paulo police said they do not take action motivated by political bias.
-Police said the officers removed Lemes from the Arena Corinthians for his own safety.
+Sao Paulo state police said in a statement they do not take action motivated by political bias.

+“(The police action) was made to preserve the fan’s physical integrity,” the statement reads.
+“He pronounced words against the president, which caused animosity with other fans and had the potential to create a stir and generalized violence.”

 Bolsonaro was elected president in October with a pro-gun and anti-corruption message.
 The former Army captain has enjoyed support from police officers throughout his political career.